hdrhbbu1/www/content/articles/2017/09/if-i-left-you-behind/index.md

 ---

-Throughout this conversation, I've been exposed to all manner of abuse all because I asked former friends to make good on a promise.
+Throughout this conversation, I've been exposed to all manner of abuse because I asked former friends to make good on a promise.
 I'd like to put this chapter behind me, but I can't deny that my outlook on the world has changed.

 I've come to understand accessibility through a personal lens, how to immediately separate true friends from followers, and how far some will bend the truth in order to feel morally justified.